twilio/flex-plugin-builder/README.md

 ## Contributors

-Thanks goes to the wonderful people listed in [CONTRIBUTORS.md](CONTRIBUTORS.md).
+Thanks to the wonderful people listed in [CONTRIBUTORS.md](CONTRIBUTORS.md).

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!